ClayLipscomb/Odapter/README.md

 Odapter - a C# code generator for Oracle packages
 ========================================

 Odapter generates C# adapter classes that provide maximum integration with an Oracle schema's packages.
-Generated DTO Lists are hydrated from any returned cursor results sets, both strongly (record type based) and weakly typed.
+Generated DTO Lists will be hydrated from returned cursor results sets, both strongly (record type based) and weakly typed.
 The generated C# provides de facto compile-time resolution with Oracle packages from within the IDE.
 Additionally, C# DTOs can be generated for object types, tables and views.

 ### Minimum System Requirements